-Please see the section on using your preferences wisely and being realistic (under 'Points to consider before submitting your preferences') on page 7.
-The less priority you have under a school's oversubscription criteria the less likely you are to be offered a place if that school has more applications than places.
-For the 2025 junior transfer round 99.5% of parents who applied on time were offered their preferred school and 100.0% were offered one of their three preferred schools.
+Please see the section on using your three preferences wisely and being realistic (under 'Points to consider before submitting your three preferences') on pages 7-8.
+The lower priority you have under a school's oversubscription criteria the less likely you are to be offered a place if that school has more applications than places.
+For the 2024 secondary transfer rounds, for those who were offered a place on allocation day, 86.8% of parents were offered their first preference school and 97.8% were offered one of their three preferred schools.

-The table on pages 24-28 give details about the number of places offered and children refused at each state-funded junior school in West Sussex for September 2024 admissions.
+The table on pages 23-34 gives details about the number of places offered and children refused at each state-funded secondary school in West Sussex for September 2024 admissions.
 This is only a guide because patterns of parental preference and the number of pupils in the area vary from year to year.
 The outcome of your application cannot be guaranteed.
 If you want further information about the previous patterns of admission to your preferred schools, please contact the Pupil Admissions Team.